|Length||Bow Weight||Draw Weight||Takedown?|

 Martin Diablo Recurve Bow Review – Summary

 We appreciate you checking out our Martin Diablo recurve bow review.
 This beauty was released in 2013 and, while I haven’t used it much yet, I believe it to be one of the finest recurve bows available on the market today for less than $400.
 Very comfortable, surprisingly powerful, pretty much vibration-free, perfect balance, and a quality string and stringer included.
 What more could you ask for?
-See Amazon’s $137 discount and free shipping on the Martin Diablo.
+See Today's Amazon.com price on the Martin Diablo.